publiclab/Leaflet.DistortableImage/README.md

 To initialize an image without its `L.Popup` instance toolbar, pass it `suppressToolbar: true`.

 Typically, editing actions are triggered through our toolbar interface.
-If disabling the toolbar, the developer will need to implement their own toolbar UI connected to our actions (WIP API for doing this)
+If disabling the toolbar, the developer will need to implement their own toolbar UI connected to our actions.

 ## Multiple Image Interface